-Most gray triggerfish is caught by hook-and-line in the eastern Gulf of Mexico.
+Most gray triggerfish is caught by hook and line in the eastern Gulf of Mexico.
 The average value was \$1.03/lb for the years 2000-2010.
-Commercial regulations include a 14-inch FL minimum size; there is no trip limit or closed season.
+6 Commercial regulations mandate a 14-inch FL minimum size; there is no trip limit or closed season.
 Amendment 30A established an ACL and an implicit allocation set at 21% commercial: 79% recreational.
+Of all the species proposed for inclusion in a new LAP program, gray triggerfish has the lowest ex-vessel price.